-- Students interested in academic renewal must request the Application for Academic Renewal from the Readmission Section of the Office of the Registrar or the dean of the college offering the major. - The Application for Academic Renewal may be submitted immediately upon readmission but not later than the start of the third semester after readmission.
-Credits must be completed by the third semester after re-entry. - The Application for Academic Renewal is submitted by the student to the dean of the college offering the major.

-- The dean specifies in advance a minimum of 12 semester hours. - 5.
+- Students interested in academic renewal must request the Application for Academic Renewal from the Readmission Section of the Office of the Registrar or the dean of the college offering the major. - The Application for Academic Renewal may be submitted immediately upon readmission but not later than the start of the third semester after readmission. - The Application for Academic Renewal is submitted by the student to the dean of the college offering the major. - 4.
+The dean specifies in advance a minimum of 12 semester hours. - 5.
 When the approved credits are completed with a cumulative GPA of 2.50 or higher, and no grade lower than "C" in each course, the dean forwards the Application for Academic Renewal to the Office of the Registrar for processing.